aws-samples/aws-fault-injection-simulator-workshop/workshop/content/030_basic_content/030_basic_experiment/20-experiment-console/_index.en.md

 weight = 20
 +++

-I this section we will cover how to create experiment templates using the AWS Console.
+In this section, we will learn over how to create an AWS FIS experiment template using the AWS Console.

 ## Experiment setup

-### Create FIS experiment template
+### Create an AWS FIS experiment template

-To run an experiment we need to first create a template defining the [Actions](https://docs.aws.amazon.com/fis/latest/userguide/actions.html), [Targets](https://docs.aws.amazon.com/fis/latest/userguide/targets.html), and optionally [Stop Conditions](https://docs.aws.amazon.com/fis/latest/userguide/stop-conditions.html).
+To create a fault injection experiment, we first need to create an AWS FIS template defining the [Actions](https://docs.aws.amazon.com/fis/latest/userguide/actions.html), [Targets](https://docs.aws.amazon.com/fis/latest/userguide/targets.html), and optionally (but strongly recommended) the [Stop Conditions](https://docs.aws.amazon.com/fis/latest/userguide/stop-conditions.html).

 Navigate to the [FIS console](https://console.aws.amazon.com/fis/home?#Home) and select "Create experiment template".

-{{< img "create-template-1.en.png" "FIS console" >}}
+{{< img "create-template-1.en.png" "AWS FIS console" >}}

 {{% notice note %}}
-**_Note:_** if you've used FIS before you may not see the splash screen.
+**_Note:_** if you've used AWS FIS before you may not see the splash screen.
 In that case select "Experiment templates" in the menu on the left and access "Create experiment template" from there.
 {{% /notice %}}

-For our first experiment we will jump around in the definition page so follow closely.

-#### Template name

-First, let's give our template a short name to be used on the list page.
-To do this scroll to the "Tags" section at the bottom, select "Add new tag", then enter `Name` in the "Key" field and `FisWorkshopExp1` for "Value"

-{{< img "create-template-2-name.en.png" "Set FIS template name" >}}

 #### Template description and permissions

-Next let's set description and role for the first run of the experiment.
-Scroll back to the "Description and permission" section at the top.
+First, let's give a description of our experiment and an IAM role for the experiment.
+Go to the "Description and permission" section at the top.
 For "Description" enter `Terminate half of the instances in the auto scaling group` and for "Role" select the `FisWorkshopServiceRole` role you created above.

 {{< img "create-template-2-description.en.png" "Set FIS description and role" >}}

+#### Action definition

+We first need to select which action to take.
+To test the hypothesis that we can safely impact half the instances in our Auto Scaling Group, we will terminate half of those instances.
+Go to the "Actions" section" and select "Add Action"

+{{< img "create-template-2-actions-1.en.png" "Add FIS actions" >}}

+For "Name" enter `FisWorkshopAsg-TerminateInstances` and add a "Description" like `Terminate instances`.
+For "Action type" select `aws:ec2:terminate-instances`.

+We will leave the "Start after" section blank since the instances we are terminating are part of an Auto Scaling Group and we can let it create new instances to replace the terminated ones.

+Leace the default "Target" `Instances-Target-1` and click "Save".

+{{< img "create-template-2-actions-2.en.png" "Edit FIS actions" >}} #TO-UPDATE

 #### Target selection

-Now we need to define targets.
-For our first experiment we will start with the hypothesis that due to our auto scaling setup we can safely impact half the instances in our auto scaling group.
-Scroll to the "Targets" section and select "Add Target"
+Now, let's define the EC2 instances to terminate.
+For this first experiment, we want to prove the following hypothesis:  Since we use Auto Scaling, we can safely impact half the instances in our Auto Scaling Group.
+Scroll to the predefined "Instances-Target-1" section and click "Edit".

-{{< img "create-template-2-targets-1.en.png" "Add FIS target" >}}
+{{< img "create-template-2-targets-1.en.png" "Add FIS target" >}} #TO-UPDATE

-On the "Add target" popup enter `FisWorkshopAsg-50Percent` for name and select `aws:ec2:instances`.
+Leave the default name and make sure the Resource type is `aws:ec2:instances`.
 For "Target method" we will dynamically select resources based on an associated tag.
 Select the `Resource tags and filters` checkbox.
 Pick `Percent` from "Selection mode" and enter `50`.
 Under "Resource tags" enter `Name` in the "Key" field and `FisStackAsg/ASG` for "Value".
 Under filters enter `State.Name` in the "Attribute path" field and `running` under "Values".
 We wil cover filters in more detail in the next section.
 Select "Save".

-{{< img "create-template-2-targets-2.en.png" "Edit FIS target" >}}
+{{< img "create-template-2-targets-2.en.png" "Edit FIS target" >}} #TO-UPDATE

-#### Action definition

-With targets defined we define the action to take.
-To test the hypothesis that we can safely impact half the instances in our auto scaling group we will terminate those instances.
-Scroll to the "Actions" section" and select "Add Action"

-{{< img "create-template-2-actions-1.en.png" "Add FIS actions" >}}

-For "Name" enter `FisWorkshopAsg-TerminateInstances` and add a "Description" like `Terminate instances`.
-For "Action type" select `aws:ec2:terminate-instances`.

-We will leave the "Start after" section blank since the instances we are terminating are part of an auto scaling group and we can let the auto scaling group create new instances to replace the terminated ones.

-Under "Target" select the `FisWorkshopAsg-50Percent` target created above.
-Select "Save".

-{{< img "create-template-2-actions-2.en.png" "Edit FIS actions" >}}

 #### Creating template without stop conditions

 Scroll to the bottom of the template definition page and select "Create experiment template".

-{{< img "create-template-3-create.en.png" "Create experiment template" >}}
+{{< img "create-template-3-create.en.png" "Create experiment template" >}} #TO-UPDATE

+#### Template name

+Finally, let's give our template a short name to be used on the list page.
+To do this scroll to the "Tags" section at the bottom, select "Add new tag", then enter `Name` in the "Key" field and `FisWorkshopExp1` for "Value"

+{{< img "create-template-2-name.en.png" "Set FIS template name" >}} #TO-UPDATE

 Since we didn't specify a stop condition we receive a warning.
-This is ok, for this experiment we don't need a stop condition.
+This is ok, for this experiment we won't use a stop condition.
 Type `create` in the text box as indicated and select "Create experiment template".

-{{< img "create-template-3-confirm.en.png" "Confirm and save FIS template" >}}
+{{< img "create-template-3-confirm.en.png" "Confirm and save FIS template" >}} #TO-UPDATE

 ## Validation procedure